Skip to main content

 Not sure if accumulation addresses are right for you?
 See Choose Your Integration for a comparison of all three integration patterns.

-Accumulation addresses are persistent deposit addresses on Solana and any supported chain (base, ethereum, arbitrum, optimism, polygon, tron, plasma).
+Accumulation addresses are persistent deposit addresses on Solana and any supported chain (base, ethereum, arbitrum, optimism, polygon, tempo, tron, plasma).
 Each incoming deposit automatically creates an order that converts into USDC (if needed), bridges to Spark, and then:

 • delivers USDB to a fixed Spark address, or